-The recipe was common among many of their friends and neighbors, as well as many of my aunts.
+The cottage cheese pie recipe was common among many of their friends and neighbors, as well as many of my aunts.
 I remember eating this pie at many different gatherings when I visited either of my grandparents in Ohio.

 Farm neighbors sometimes varied the pie slightly by eliminating the sprinkle of nutmeg, using cinnamon, or adding a teaspoon of their favorite preserves instead.